 Tricky words to spell

-In the Autumn term, our we will learn about a range of topics in maths: number and place value; the four operations: addition, subtraction, multiplication and division; statistics; and measurement (area and perimeter).
+In the Spring term, our we will learn about a range of topics in maths: multiplication and division; fractions; and decimals and percentages.

-In the four operations block, we will learn to:
+In the multiplication and division block, we will learn to:

 - Identify multiples and factors, including finding all factor pairs of a number, and common factors of 2 numbers